meireles/spectrolab/README.md

 Using `spectrolab`
 --------------

-There is a vignette that[introduces the package](https://github.com/annakat/spectrolab/blob/master/vignettes/introduction_to_spectrolab.Rmd).
+There is a vignette that [introduces the package](https://github.com/annakat/spectrolab/blob/master/vignettes/introduction_to_spectrolab.Rmd).